lawrennd/snippets/_statistics/includes/the-exponential-family.md

 $$
 where $\naturalParameterVector$ is known as the \emph{natural parameters}, $\sufficientStatistics(\dataVector)$ is known as the \emph{sufficient statistics} and $\cumulantGeneratingFunction$ is the the log partition function, or the \emph{cumulant generating function} and $\baseMeasure(\cdot)$ is known as the base measure.}

-\notes{For the moment we'll ignore the base measure as for several of the distributions we'll considere it's constant, so we will consider the form
+\notes{For the moment we'll ignore the base measure as for several of the distributions we'll consider it's constant, so we will consider the form
 $$
 p(\dataVector| \naturalParameterVector) = \exp(\naturalParameterVector^\top \sufficientStatistics - \cumulantGeneratingFunction(\naturalParameterVector)).
 $$